-The Fund primarily invests its assets in multiple investment funds across various asset classes, including equities, fixed income securities, and alternative investments.
-The portfolio is structured to achieve a diversified allocation among these risk-bearing asset categories.
-Periodically, the mix between these investment categories is determined based on an analysis that considers both the long-term expected return and risk.
+The Fund primarily invests its assets in multiple investment funds across various asset classes such as equities, fixed income securities, and alternative investments.
+Portfolio allocation aims to diversify investments among different categories of risk-bearing assets.
+Periodically, the mix between these investment categories is determined based on an analysis that considers both long-term expected returns and risks.

-The Fund may invest in investment funds that, in turn, invest in all possible asset classes, but its preference will be mainly for funds investing in equities, fixed income securities, and alternative investments.
+The Fund may invest in investment funds that themselves invest across all possible asset classes, but it will predominantly choose funds investing in equities, fixed income securities, and alternative investments.

-The Fund promotes environmental and/or social characteristics, as described in Article 8 of Regulation (EU) 2019/2088 (concerning sustainability-related disclosures in the financial services sector, which may be amended or supplemented from time to time).
+The Fund promotes environmental and/or social characteristics as described in Article 8 of Regulation (EU) 2019/2088 (on sustainability-related disclosures in the financial services sector, which regulation may be amended or supplemented from time to time).

-The Fund applies Stewardship principles as well as an ESG integration approach and exclusion criteria regarding various activities.
+The Fund applies Stewardship as well as an ESG integration approach and exclusion criteria related to various activities.
 Additional information can be found in the prospectus.

-The Fund primarily considers the Principal Adverse Impacts (PAIs) on sustainability factors through its Stewardship practices.
-Information about the key adverse impacts on sustainability factors can be found in the prospectus.
+The Fund primarily considers the Principal Adverse Impacts (PAIs) on sustainability factors through Stewardship.
+Information regarding the principal adverse impacts on sustainability factors can be found in the prospectus.

-The Fund may use derivatives such as options, futures, warrants, swaps, and currency forward contracts.
+The Fund may use derivatives such as options, futures, warrants, swaps, and forward currency contracts.
 These instruments are solely used for hedging risks and efficient portfolio management.
-Their use may involve leverage, increasing the Fund's sensitivity to market movements.
-When using derivatives, care is taken to ensure that the portfolio as a whole remains within the investment restrictions.
-The risk profile for the type of investor targeted by the Fund does not change due to the use of these instruments.
+Their use may involve leverage, thereby increasing the Fund's sensitivity to market movements.
+When using derivatives, measures are taken to ensure the portfolio as a whole remains within investment restrictions.
+The risk profile associated with the type of investor targeted by the Fund does not change as a result of using these instruments.